kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 ```

 /opt/kaltura/bin/kaltura-config-all.sh can accept an answer file as its first argument, allowing for an unattended deployment/upgrade.
-For more on that, see: https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura.template.ans
+For more on that, see: kaltura.template.ans

 In the event you would like to see what changes the package includes before deciding whether or not you wish to upgrade, run:
 ```bash